aplteam/Tatin/README.md

 ## Contributing to the code

-There is a separate folder "For developers" available in the `docs/` folder.
+There is a separate document "ForDevelopers.html" available in the `docs/` folder.

 -----